Algos-hub/dotfiles/README.md

     <li>Copy and paste: <a href="https://github.com/tmux-plugins/tmux-yank">tmux-plugins/tmux-yank</a></li>
     <li>Status line: <a href="https://github.com/o0th/tmux-nova">o0th/tmux-nova</a></li>
     <li>Vim navigation integration: <a href="https://github.com/christoomey/vim-tmux-navigator">christoomey/vim-tmux-navigator</a></li>
+    <li>Tmux session manager: <a href="https://github.com/tmux-plugins/tmux-resurrect">tmux-plugins/tmux-resurrect</a></li>
     <ul>
 </details>

 <details>
     <summary><h2>Installation</h2></summary>

-### 1: Install tpm
+### 1: Finish setting up TPM

-This tmux configuration requires the tpm.
-If you already have tpm installed you can skip this step.<br/>
+This tmux configuration requires TPM.
+If you already have TPM installed you can skip this step.<br/>
 To install tmp you can follow their install guides in their official Github repo [here](https://github.com/tmux-plugins/tpm?tab=readme-ov-file#installation)<br/>

 Once that's done, open tmux and press `Prefix` + `I` (with my dotfiles, the `Prefix` should be `CTRL + Space`, otherwise the default should be `CTRL + B`)